 Some of the decisions relate specifically to concessions being provided to transgender persons in selection for employment, such as relaxations in age, physical exam standards, etc. This is important as it enables them to compete with others on an equal footing.
+06

-Nangai v.
-Superintendent of Police
+Nangai Police